sandiegopython/test-driven-django-development/tutorials/03-views.rst

     FAILED (failures=1)
     Destroying test database for alias 'default'...

-The easiest way to add this is to use the `empty`_ clause.
+The easiest way to implement this feature is to use the `empty`_ clause.
 See if you can add this in yourself to make the test pass.

 What about viewing an individual blog entry?